Robert Smallboy: Smallboy Camp or Mountain Cree Camp

 The camp was an inspiration to other Indigenous people in Canada and the United States and became a centre for learning about Cree Spiritual life.
 While there were disagreements and breakaways, Chief Smallboy was the undisputed chief.
 Smallboy camp was constituted under the Pearson administration and led directly to Smallboy and his followers abandoning their reserve at Hobbema and moving to the Kootenay Plains.
-‘The treaty process had been a fraud,’ Chief Smallboy declared, this land has not been ceded to queen Victoria.
+‘The treaty process had been a fraud,’ Chief Smallboy declared, this land has not been ceded to Queen Victoria.
 The collected chiefs who signed Treaty Six in 1876 and Treaty Seven in 1877 had no idea what land they were giving up.
-The undeveloped crown lands east of the Rocky mountains, where he then residing, had not been included in Treaty Six or Treaty Seven.
+The undeveloped crown lands east of the Rocky Mountains, where they then resided, had not been included in Treaty Six or Treaty Seven.
 The Federal Government sees the camp as occupying crown land.
-But David Thompson had recognized that the Kootenay Plains and the mountains, including the Columbia Ice Fields, were Sacred Indian Land.
+But David Thompson had recognized that the Kootenay Plains and the mountains, including the Columbia Ice Fields, were sacred Indian land.
 Despite the inclusion of that strip of land, as the anomalous panhandle of Treaty Eight, signed away by tribes a thousand kilometers away, it remained sacred Indian land.
 It would be occupied by Smallboy‘s Band and any Indian who chose to follow.
-Thus it was that in 1968, Chief Bobtail Smallboy pitched his tent along with another dozen tents and tee pees on the Kootenay Plains North of Abraham Lake.
+Thus it was that in 1968, Chief Bobtail Smallboy pitched his tent along with another dozen tents and tepees on the Kootenay Plains North of Abraham Lake.

-In 1970s the Smallboy Camp split into two, one – third of the membership following Joseph Mackinaw to the Buck Lake Region, within the boundaries of Treaty Six.
-The 1970s death of Simon Omeasoo and Lazarus Roan led to a number of their relatives returning to Hobbema.
+In 1970s the Smallboy Camp split into two separate camps, with a third of the membership following Joseph Mackinaw to the Buck Lake Region, within the boundaries of Treaty Six.
+The deaths of Simon Omeasoo and Lazarus Roan led to a number of their relatives returning to Hobbema.
 The remaining members of the "Smallboy Band" retained their status in the Ermineskin Band.
-They were not deprived of their share of the oil royalties that occurred in 1970’s & 1980's and this gave each member of Ermineskin Band, man, woman, & child five hundred dollars a month.
-Smallboy had initially taken his band to the foothills to help alleviate poverty; however the Ermineskin band soon became the richest band in the land, partly because of Smallboy's negotiations with big oil companies prior to his leaving Hobbema.
+They were not deprived of their share of the oil royalties that occurred in 1970s & 1980s, and this gave each member of Ermineskin Band five hundred dollars a month.
+Smallboy had initially taken his band to the foothills to help alleviate poverty, yet the Ermineskin band soon became the richest band in the land, partly because of Smallboy's negotiations with big oil companies prior to his leaving Hobbema.

 Legacy and Artistic Tributes

-In 1996, Tony Isaacs of the Taos, New Mexico based label Indian House Records traveled to the remote location of the Smallboy Camp to make sound recordings.
+In 1996, Tony Isaacs of the label Indian House Records, based in Taos, New Mexico, traveled to the remote location of the Smallboy Camp to make sound recordings.

 Visual artist Joane Cardinal-Schubert created several artworks related to Smallboy and the tragedy of his death.
 Cardinal-Schubert also wrote a poem about Smallboy's death.

 In 2005, Fifth House Books and Fitzhenry and Whiteside published Chief Smallboy: In Pursuit of Freedom, by Dr. Gary Botting, a long-time acquaintance of the Chief.